How to Have Conversations About Race: Leveraging 4 Key Skills

 In this webinar, you’ll learn:

-- How to leverage CCL’s 4 core conversation skills specifically for conversations about race
+- How to leverage these 4 core conversational skills to hold conversations about race:

 - How to lean into curiosity in unique ways to open the dialogue